What Is Denver’s Green Building Initiative?

 What Are The Pros of The New Denver Green Building Proposal?

 There are 5-8 options to choose from.
 More flexibility for developers and lower costs.

 Supports affordable housing projects, cash in lieu prioritizes low-income, affordable housing projects.

 It Applies To Everyone

-The first version had lots of exemptions.
-Now, every developer and every building within the criteria has to take action.
+In the first version about 80-90% of buildings would have been exempt.
+Now, every developer and every building within the specific criteria has to take action.

 The city of Denver has the opportunity to provide incentives.
 Other cities like Washington, DC, Chicago, Toronto, and Seattle have incentives to help developers and homeowners incorporate green design.
 It’s likely that Denver will trend this way in the future.

 What Are The Cons of The New Denver Green Building Proposal?

 Gone are the days of easy permitting– if there ever were any.
 More options makes this process more complex, and there are repercussions if you get it wrong.
 The permitting process will take longer, and the city will have to navigate nine options forms, criteria, and regulations.